WtxwNs/BACH/README.md

 ```

 ##  🎧 Listen now
-example.mp3 is ready for you, it's a whole song — compare it with Suno
+example.mp3 is ready for you, it's a whole song.
+You can compare it with Suno🙂

 ## Full release upon related paper acceptance
 - Complete training set (ABC + lyrics + structure labels)